Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Conclusion

 \section{Conclusion}

 This study was aimed at increasing ultrasound FOV using larger elements and adaptive or non-linear beamforming.
-We have demonstrated through Fourier transforms of elements how a minimum kerf is optimal to minimize grating lobes for an increased pitch.
-We also showed that coupled elements make a good approximation of large elements.
+We have demonstrated through theoretical analysis how a minimum kerf is optimal to minimize grating lobes for an increased pitch.
+We also demonstrated that coupled elements make a close approximation of large elements in directivity, sensitivity, and bandwidth.
 Experiments were performed with coupled elements in phantoms and in vivo that demonstrated the resolution loss from an increased F-number with larger elements.
 However, our experiments also demonstrated how adaptive and non-linear beamformers, such as NSI, SCF, and MV could be used to not only regain resolution, but actually exceed the resolution of DAS beamforming on an uncoupled array.
 Using these alternative beamformers, high-resolution images were reconstructed with elements up to 5 wavelengths wide.
-Even elements up to 10 wavelengths wide could be used with the trade-off of losing superficial regions of the image near the transducer face.
-With proper coupling and beamforming, we have also directly shown how larger elements can lead to larger apertures by collecting data from a virtual large aperture using a positioning system.
+Even elements up to 10 wavelengths wide could be used with the trade-off of requiring a standoff to bring superficial regions out of the dead zone.
+We have also directly demonstrated how larger elements can lead to larger apertures by collecting data from a virtual large aperture using a positioning system.
 This virtual aperture had a width of 120 mm with only 128 elements.
-We see potential application of our approach for increasing the FOV of 2D ultrasound probes using larger square elements, which can greatly benefit applications such as abdominal or vascular imaging.
+We see potential application of our approach for increasing the FOV for abdominal imaging in 1D and for reducing the element counts of 2D matrix arrays.